TZstatsADS/Fall2016-proj4-CHuang0-0/README.md

 Use Multinomial to see which topics the test data can be allocated to and their weights.
 Use the word distributions of the topics to determine which words are more prone to occur in the test set.

 + **Details and Justifications**
-+ 1. Trimming Down Features
++ (1).
+Trimming Down Features: PCA
 Since we have 2350 songs in the training set and 195 features, reducing the dimensionality of features is important in terms of shying from overfitting.
+Considering we are essentially doing unsupervised learning (labels of songs are noncomparable), so PCA seems like a simple and good way to go.

 + 2. Cross-Validation
 Cross-Validation here is used to avoid overfitting, as well as an indirect criteria to determine which model is better.